University of Montpellier

-This unique and multidisciplinary program provides our students with unique expertise in solution chemistry, chemical analysis, and materials and process sciences.
+This unique and multidisciplinary programme provides students with unique expertise in solution chemistry, chemical analysis, and materials and process sciences.
 It meets the needs of many industrial sectors—even beyond nuclear energy–such as the chemical, material, environmental, pharmaceutical, and food-processing industries.

-The CEA-Marcoule center contributes actively to this MS. Its belonging to the Actinet European network of excellence enables our students to do internships in many laboratories in France and abroad.
-9 to 10 months of internship are included in the program with 12 to 16 weeks in first year, and 24 weeks in second year.
+The CEA-Marcoule centre contributes actively to this master.
+UM belongs to the Actinet European network of excellence.
+This enables students to do internships in many laboratories in France and abroad.
+9 to 10 months of internship are included in the program with 12 to 16 weeks in the first year, and 24 weeks in the second year.

-After graduating, students can choose between completing a second MS to acquire skills in a complementary field, going for a diploma in industrial technological research, starting a PhD, or finding a job in their field of expertise.
+After graduating, students can choose between completing a second master to acquire skills in a complementary field, with a diploma in industrial technological research, or start a PhD, or find a job in their field of expertise.

 UM conducts research in 8 scientific and technical fields:

 - Biology applied to health sciences and agronomics;